lws803/CS3245/HW4/README.txt

 To add to this, for each list of relevant docIDs, any documents that were provided to us in the query were appended to the front of the 'positive' list, to indicate that these documents are 100% relevant and hence need to be the highest up in the ranking list.

-For phrase queries we used position indexinf gor retrieving them.
+For phrase queries we used position indexinf for retrieving them.

 === Query Refinement: ===
 1) Query Expansion using thesaurus